grimmier378/Lua_projects/README.md

 This repo is going to house all of my LUA projects.
 SMC is the first one.

- Reworking SoloLootManager to be a Spawn Checker ~thank you Jackalo~
+ Reworking SoloLootManager to be a Spawn Checker thank you Jackalo.

- Basically LUA version of MQ2SpawnMaster using Sql Lite.
+ Basically LUA version of MQ2SpawnMaster using Sql Lite. eventually!

 Goals for this project.
   * have the lua scan the zone for all mobs, populate them into a table on the gui